Maharlika: Usage as propaganda during the Marcos regime

 During the "New Society Movement" (Kilusang Bagong Lipunan) era in the Philippines, President Ferdinand Marcos used the word maharlika to promote an authoritarian view of Filipino nationalism under martial law, claiming that it referred to the ancient Filipino nobility and included the kings and princes of ancient Philippine society.
 Marcos was influential in making "maharlika" a trendy name for streets, edifices, banquet halls, villages and cultural organizations.
 Marcos himself utilized the word to christen a highway, a broadcasting corporation, and the reception area of Malacañang Palace.

-Marcos's utilization of the word started during World War II.
+Marcos's use of the word started during World War II.
 Marcos claimed that he had commanded a group of guerrillas known as the Maharlika Unit.
 Marcos also used Maharlika as his personal nom de guerre, depicting himself as the most bemedalled anti-Japanese Filipino guerrilla soldier during World War II.
 In the years before the martial law period in the Philippines, Marcos commissioned a film entitled Maharlika to be based on his "war exploits".
 However, critic Ernie M. Hizon of the Manila Standard noted that the film does not actually depict any of the details from Marcos' alleged exploits during World War II, but is instead a "run-of-the-mill Hollywood war film populated by third-class actors."

 A later variant of the hoax linked with Marcos historical distortionism falsely claimed that the whole Philippine archipelago had once been a single "Maharlika Kingdom," and that Marcos' alleged personal wealth came about because the so-called royal family of this kingdom had hired Marcos as their lawyer in the days after World War II, paying him "192 thousand tons of gold" for his legal services.